Tylldalen

 Tylldalen is a village in Tynset Municipality in Innlandet county, Norway.
-The village is located in the southern part of the municipality, about 18 km south of the village of Tynset.
+The village is located in the southern part of the municipality, about 18 km south of the town of Tynset.
 Tylldalen Church is located in the village as well as a small primary school.
 The river Tysla runs through the village.
 The 1665 m tall mountain Tron lies just northwest of the village.